A place for experimentation in cooking, baking, crafting, cosplay, and pretty much anything else that strikes my fancy.

 1 lb. whole wheat linguine or soba

-1 recipe thai peanut sauce
+1 recipe thai peanut

 ½ oz. sesame seeds (optional)